abecms/recipe-abedynamicblocks/README.md

 ![Screenshot](/site/screenshot1.png?raw=true)

-We have divided this recipe into 3 templates, which are increasingly advanced:
+We have divided this recipe into 7 templates, which are increasingly advanced:

 - Dynamic selection of static partials:The first template show you how to create a list of selectable static partials (nothing is modifiable by the contributor.
 - Dynamic selection of Abe partials: The second template show you how to create a list of "abified" templates: Depending on the selection made, the template is updated including the editor.
 The fields associated with the selected template are displayed.
 - Dynamic selection of Abe partials with data types: The third template will show the creation of abified templates containing abe type=data.
 This last recipe is well suited to create products pages where contributor can selected different block layouts to present content of other articles (or products).
+- Dynamic selection of Abe partials with a global data set to distribute equally on each partial.
+This recipe is divided into 4 examples: From example 4 to example 7.
+Follow the path !

-# Dynamic selection of static partials
+# Dynamic selection of static partials (example1)

 ![Screenshot](/site/screenshot2.png?raw=true)